Kenneth-Rakentine/Ghost-Hunter-Game/README.md

 # Ghost-Hunter
 ![alt text](https://i.imgur.com/0RFTHYm.jpg)

+A Duck Hunt-style first-person shooter with ghosts that takes place in a graveyard throughout 3 levels + a Boss Level.

+Point-and-click to fire at the ghost's heads and earn +5 points per target. .Earn 50 points and you reach the High Score to win the game.

+INSTRUCTIONS:
+Start by selecting your Player and then clicking the "Level 1" button.
+The ghosts will populate and begin to scatter.
+Your job is to aim as best as you can at the head and click to shoot.
+Each successful hit is an additional five points.
+The winning goal is 50 points.
+Once you defeat each ghost, bove onto the next round by clicking the follow "Level" button.

+The boss arrives in level four and is the final battle.
+Ghosts enemies can also attack back at the player.
+The will swoop in at the screen and inflict damage.
+Each hitis a lethal attack and results in a Game Over, at which point the player has the option to reset the game.
+At any point in the game, you can hit the "reset" button manually to clear the exising ghosts and levels and restart at level 1.

+This is a Two-player game.
+To switch players, select the "Player One" or "Player Two" button at the bottom of the screen.
+Player 1 is green and Player 2 is red.
+Ghost Hunter is a co-op game, which means that each player's scores are summed to reach a single ultimate goal and win the game after all enemies are destroyed.

 //"duck hunt" style - 'GHOST HUNTER'
 //LOAD SCREEN on page load -music starts here with splash screen image (photoshop my own)